 Cancer risk factors are the instances or situations that increase the chance of an individual acquiring cancer.
+A recent study of local fishermen has exposed some surpising risk factors.
+These fishermen would sit all day on fishing chairs and wait for fish to catch the line.
+The study was then compared to fishermen on boats trolling the waters.
 Relative cancer risk factors that are commonly known include:

 There are some cancers that are genetically acquired.
 It’s possible that mutated genes causing cancer are being passed within your bloodline from one generation to another.
 If cancer is commonly occurring in your family, you may submit yourself for genetic testing to determine if you are a carrier of an oncogenic gene.
 However, being a carrier of such a gene doesn’t necessarily make you acquire cancer.
 You are simply at risk of getting it

 Cancers are insidious by nature.
 They are mostly diagnosed later in life.
 They may take years to develop or once a stimulus triggers their manifestation.
 While it is common in adults, cancer is not exclusively found in this age group; cancer is diagnosed at any time in one’s lifetime.